rlk/util3d/obj.md

 ### Rendering

-- `void obj_render(obj *O)`

-    Render OBJ `O`.
-The polygons and lines of all surfaces are rendered using their assigned materials.
-Aside from materials and textures, no OpenGL state is modified.
-In particular, any bound vertex and fragment shaders execute as expected.

 - `void obj_set_vert_loc(obj *O, int u, int n, int t, int v)`

     Set the vertex attribute locations for the tangent, normal, texture coordinate, and position.
 These are acquired by calling [`glGetAttribLocation`](http://www.opengl.org/sdk/docs/man/html/glGetAttribLocation.xhtml) with the intended shader program.
 Pass `-1` for the location of any attribue that the shader does not receive.